jobes/laamap/README.md

 - map can be installed as PWA
 - support for terrain, it is visible on map and altitude above ground is calculated using MSL altitude (from GPS) and terrain elevation
 - slovak and english language, world wide notams, AIP, address search
+- sync interest point to / from server, google login required

 ### Secrets and keys